terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

 1. Identify AWS [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 1. Identify/Create AWS [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 1. IAM permissions.
-(Currently, do not have specific list)
+    1. Currently, do not have specific list.
+    1. If any of the steps fail, investigate if it is an AWS authorization or permissions issue.

 ### Clone repository